-The Sheriff's Office will continue to provide uniforms as listed in Article 18, Section 4 of the CBA, to wit: at least three (3) duty uniforms consisting of uniform shirt and uniform pants and all appropriate badges, patches, collar brass, etc. The Sheriff's Office will also continue to provide jackets, coats, hats, gloves, caps and other attire to Criminal Division deputies, and upon request, to Corrections Division deputies.
+The Sheriff's Office will continue to provide uniforms to its members, as listed in Article 18, Section 4 of the CBA, to wit: at least three (3) duty uniforms consisting of uniform shirts, uniform pants and all appropriate badges, patches, collar brass, etc. The Sheriff's Office will also continue to provide jackets, coats, hats, gloves, caps and other attire to its members.

-The Sheriff's Office will continue to furnish body armor as articulated in Article 18, Section 12 of the CBA.
-Personal protection items, including rubber gloves, safety glasses and CPR barriers will be kept available for use within the jail and at the patrol offices.
-Hearing protection items will be provided for range activity.
+The Sheriff's Office will continue to furnish body armor as stated in Article 18, Section 12 of the CBA, and replace accordingly.
+Personal protection items, including rubber gloves, safety glasses and CPR barriers will be available for use within the jail and at the patrol offices.